jfabio-navarrom/space-policy-kit/docs/threat-model.md

 an attacker would achieve by controlling it, and each threat is mapped to a technique from the SPARTA matrix.

-The main finding is that link encryption stops none of the eight threats listed below.
+The main finding is that link encryption does not stop any of the eight threats listed below.
 All of them remain possible on a mission where the telecommand link is correctly encrypted and authenticated.